World Models · Environment Simulation · Enterprise AI

-Building AI systems that understand and act in digital worlds.
+Building systems that understand and act in digital worlds.

-I am a Staff Research Scientist and Research Lead at ServiceNow Research, an Adjunct Professor, and a core industry member at Mila Montréal.
-My group studies generally intelligent machines that understand, reason, and act in the world, especially the digital worlds where today’s AI systems will first become useful.
+I am a Research Lead at ServiceNow Research, an Adjunct Professor, and a core industry member at Mila, Montréal.
+My group works toward generally intelligent machines that understand, reason, and act, grounded in a conviction that the hard part of agency is not raw capability but reliability: getting agents to behave correctly in the messy, stateful digital worlds where they will first do real work.

-I obtained my Ph.D. at Mila / Université de Montréal, supervised by Prof. Aaron Courville, and spent time as a Research Scientist Intern at Google DeepMind.
-Previously, I completed my Master’s in Computer Science at IIT Delhi.
+I earned my Ph.D. at Mila / Université de Montréal under Prof. Aaron Courville, with time as a Research Scientist Intern at Google DeepMind.
+Earlier, I studied Computer Science at IIT Delhi.

 News